1. Home

 • Use your oven and stove as infrequently as possible, and opt for smaller, more energy-efficient appliances like microwaves and slow cookers.

-• Install a programmable thermostat so your HVAC system works more efficiently.
+• Install a smart thermostat so your HVAC system works more efficiently.

 • Fix air leaks in your home by installing fresh weatherstripping and caulk around door and window frames.